zakodium/workflows/README.md

 It uses the [Release Please Action](https://github.com/google-github-actions/release-please-action#release-please-action) to maintain a release pull request.
 When the pull request is merged, the changelog is updated and a release is created in GitHub.
-Additionally, it is possible to publish the package on the npm registry.
+Additionally, it is possible to publish the package to the npm and GitHub package registries.

 Inputs: